olincollege/pie-2021-03/Lightsaber/Sprints/index.md

   <img src="../Photos!/sprint1electronicslayout.jpg" alt="Sprint 1 Electronics Layout">
 </p>

-For the extendable blade, we investigated how we could make this work, basing it off of Disney's new Lightsaber.
+For the extendable blade, we investigated how we could make this work, basing it off of Disney's new lightsaber.
 We landed on a tape measure mechanism where the tape measure would be spool in the hilt and attached to the LEDs, so that they can be pulled out together.
-The mvp for this extendable blade was decided to be a single tape measure with a LED strip extending together.
+The MVP for this extendable blade was decided to be a single tape measure with a LED strip extending together.

 <p align="center">
   <img src="../Photos!/sprint1extendable.jpg" alt="Sprint 1 Extendable Proof of Concept">